Chart Color Schemes

 Educational achievement in Ivanhoe East - Eaglemont places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Ivanhoe East - Eaglemont is notably high with 54.4% of residents aged 15 and above holding university qualifications compared to the national average of 30.4%.
-This figure also surpasses the SA4 region's average of 32.8%.
-Bachelor degrees are the most prevalent at 33.6%, followed by postgraduate qualifications (15.4%) and graduate diplomas (5.4%).
-Vocational pathways account for 18.4% of qualifications among those aged 15 and above, with advanced diplomas making up 9.5% and certificates 8.9%.
+Educational attainment in Ivanhoe East - Eaglemont significantly surpasses broader benchmarks, with 54.4% of residents aged 15+ holding university qualifications compared to 30.4% nationally and 32.8% in the SA4 region.
+Bachelor degrees are the most common at 33.6%, followed by postgraduate qualifications (15.4%) and graduate diplomas (5.4%).
+Vocational pathways account for 18.4% of qualifications among those aged 15+, with advanced diplomas at 9.5% and certificates at 8.9%.
+Educational participation is notably high, with 29.8% of residents currently enrolled in formal education, including 9.7% in secondary education, 7.9% in primary education, and 7.9% pursuing tertiary education.

-Educational participation is high, with 29.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.8% of residents currently enrolled in formal education.
 This includes 9.7% in secondary education, 7.9% in primary education, and 7.9% pursuing tertiary education.

 Frequently Asked Questions - Education